qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

 * [_**gobpf** - utilizing eBPF from Go_](https://fosdem.org/2017/schedule/event/go_bpf/)
   (Michael Schubert, fosdem17, Brussels, Belgium, February 2017):<br />
   A “library to create, load and use eBPF programs from Go”

+* [**ply**](https://wkz.github.io/ply/) is a small but flexible open source dynamic **tracer** for Linux, with some features similar to the bcc tools, but with a simpler language inspired by awk and dtrace, written by Tobias Waldekranz.

 * If you read my previous article, you might be interested in this talk I gave about [implementing the OpenState interface with eBPF](https://fosdem.org/2017/schedule/event/stateful_ebpf/),